-Note for MFT students: Effective July 6, 2021
+Note for MFT students:

 - Students taking Leave of Absence (LOA) are not considered active enrolled students.
-MFT students acquiring the clinical practicum hours must register for Clinical Practicum or Clinical Practicum Continuation (The cost is \$750 per continuation course, and it is a non-credit course). - Students in the MFT Program are required to purchase the book: The Diagnostic and Statistical Manual of Mental Disorders (DSM-5). - Student must stay in active status with the University to ensure the practicum is covered by the University insurance and the practicum hours officially recorded. - TUW is not responsible to find the Practicum site and/or agency for students.
+MFT students acquiring the clinical practicum hours must register for Clinical Practicum or Clinical Practicum Continuation (The cost is \$750 per continuation course, and it is a non-credit course). - Students in the MFT Program will NOT have to purchase a required manual that is accessible in the TUW library i.e., The Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR). - Student must stay in active status with the University to ensure the practicum is covered by the University insurance and the practicum hours officially recorded. - TUW is not responsible to find the Practicum site and/or agency for students.
 The student is responsible to identify the practicum site and connect the Practicum coordinator with the site to arrange formal interview of the student.